KarlLeen/Internouns_game/README.md

 ## Local Run

-Open `internoun-dao-deck (12).html` in a browser, or serve the folder:
+Open `index.html` in a browser, or serve the folder:

 ```bash
 python3 -m http.server 8080